Want to know here to find the best art in Italy? Look no further!

 1. Vatican Museums

-The Vatican Museums hold one of the world's greatest art collections.
+Vatican City hold one of the world’s greatest art collections.
 Some of the most famous artworks on the planet are there.
-If you're an art or history lover, the Vatican is a must see site in Rome.
+If you’re an art or history lover, the Vatican is a must visit attraction in Rome.

 The Vatican Museums are the public art and sculpture museums in the Vatican City complex.
 They’re housed in former wings of the Vatican Palace.
 The Vatican Museums are one of the world’s most visited sites, attracting millions of visitors annually.